keyboardDrummer/Miksilo/docs/_docs/deltas/inline-constant-pool.md

    1. References to the constant pool are replaced by constant pool entries
    1. Constant pool entries always start with stating their type, to disambiguate the grammar.
 After inlining, the entries are in locations where a specific type is expected, so we can remove the type label from the grammar.

 An important input for this Delta is the language variable `constantReferences`.
-It contains for each class, for each field of that class, the type of constant pool element that field references, if any. `constantReferences` is constructed by the different delta's that create the elements of bytecode.
+It contains for each class, for each field of that class, the type of constant pool element that field references, if any. `constantReferences` is constructed by the different deltas that create the elements of bytecode.

 Now we're ready to look at some source.
 Here is the code for the previously mentioned task 1: